 Varies by shop

+Varies by shop

 Setagaya

 Exploring the history of Setagaya area

 The Setagaya line is one of the remaining trams in Tokyo.
 Ride this line to take a look through the history of Setagaya ruled by the li family.
-There are many place to visit such as the important registered cultural asset, Setagaya Daikan Yashiki, Gotokuji Temple where the Maneki-neko (lucky cat) originated and the Shoin-jinja Shrine dedicated to great people at the end of the Edo period - 7 Route • Miyanosaka on nin. foot 0 m Gotokuji Temple 6 min. on foot Setagaya Line Miyanosaka Sta.
-Setagaya Line Kamimachi Sta. on foot Histo iya City orical seum On foot Setagaya Daikan Yashiki 8 min. on foot 480 m Setagaya Li Setagay Sta.
-Setagaya Line Shoin-jinja-mae Sta.
-5 mi on fo 260 ot Sno in-jinja nrine ° tagaya Line in-jinja-ma Sta.
-1e 5 min.
+There are many place to visit such as the important registered cultural asset, Setagaya Daikan Yashiki, Gotokuji Temple where the Maneki-neko (lucky cat) originated and the Shoin-jinja Shrine dedicated to great people at the end of the Edo period.
+Route Setagaya Line Miyanosaka Sta.
+6 min. on foot 330 m Gotokuji Temple 6 min. on foot 330 m Setagaya Line Miyanosaka Sta.
+2 min.
+1st stop Setagaya Line Kamimachi Sta.
+7 min. on foot 380 m Setagaya DaikanYashi 8 min. on foot 480 m Setagaya Line Setagaya Sta.
+1 min.
+1st stop Setagaya Line Shoin-jinja-mae Sta.
+5 min. on foot 260 m Shoin-jinja Shrine 5 min. on foot 260 m Setagaya Line Shoin-jinja-mae Sta.
+5 min.
 3rd stop Setagaya Line Sangen-jaya Sta.
-On foo 17 rot Towe servation deck Sange ntoshi Line n-jaya Sta. a Patio Exit] Each station on the Setagaya line have slopes (about 6 degrees).
+On foot Carrot Towe observation deck Sangen-ja aya Sta.
+Notes Each station on the Setagaya line have slopes (about 6 degrees).
 Be careful as there are many roads and level crossings near the stations.
 Tokyu Setagaya Line This line transverses the regional community east of Setagaya-ku.
 There are 10 stations in the 5km between Sangen-jaya and Shimo-takaido.
 In Tokyo, the few remaining trams on the Toden Arakawa Line are loved by the locals and have a charming retro atmosphere.
 The route network is quite substantial, with the Denentoshi Line connecting with Sangen-jaya Station Yamashita Station connecting with the Odakyu Line and with Gotokuji Station and Shimo-takaido Station connecting with the Keio Line.
 Also, there are many famous places such as Gotokuji Temple and Shoin-jinja Shrine along the rail line.

-Only Kamimachi Station has a toilet with wheelchair

-access and braille guidance.
-There are station attendants only at Shimo-takaido Station, Kamimachi Station and Sangen-iava Station, All stations have slopes to the platform for ease of use by wheelchair users.
+Or Only Kamimachi Station (up-train platform) has a toilet with wheelchair access and braille guidance.
+There are station attendants only at Shimo-takaido Station, Kamimachi Station and Sangen-jaya Station.
+All stations have slopes to the platform for ease of use by wheelchair users.

 We're working hard to get service helper qualifications so we can provide smooth assistance for those who need help with walking and wheelchair operation.
 Our goal is to be a railroad that the elderly and those with impairments can use safely.

 TEL 03-3477-0109 (Tokyu Corporation)

-¥ Flat fare: Adults: ¥150 (smart card: ¥147)
+Flat fare: Adults: ¥150 (smart card: ¥147)

+First to last train

+× None

-Nature Gotokuji Temple
+Gotokuji Temple